NYS General Election – November 5th – Make Your Plan

 “New Yorkers who face housing discrimination are told they can report it to the state Division of Human Rights and that it will be investigated, but the agency often failed to do its job,” Comptroller DiNapoli said.
 “It lost cases due to carelessness and failed to properly or quickly investigate others.
 Tenants whose complaints were mishandled may have been left to face continued discrimination or forced to move.
 The agency should establish new procedures that ensure complaints are handled with the attention and respect they deserve.
 It is encouraging that the agency is taking steps to address the issues raised by this audit.”

-According to the audit, DHR’s “complicated and poorly managed intake system” for housing discrimination complaints resulted in lost, unprocessed or mislabeled claims.
+According to the audit, DHR’s “complicated and poorly managed intake system” for housing discrimination complaints resulted in lost, unprocessed, or mislabeled claims.
 Officials could not account for 82 of 120 complaints (68%), which means some were never entered into the agency’s computer case management system.

 Auditors found that some complaints that were not recorded in the system were found by DHR officials in a filing cabinet labeled the “Twilight Zone,” where some cases labeled “defective” were filed, meaning they required more information and were not being investigated further.
 The agency is required by law to inform individuals if their case is deemed defective.
-When auditors called about a third of complainants, none recalled receiving a notification from DHR.
+When auditors called about a third of the complainants, none recalled receiving a notification from DHR.
 Auditors found that eleven of 25 complaints in the Twilight Zone file were inappropriately deemed defective.

 DHR did not ensure its staff met the time frames established by state law or by the U.S. Department of Housing and Urban Development (HUD) when investigating housing discrimination claims.
 Auditors reviewed 175 complaints filed and found in 47% of cases, DHR officials either did not initiate the investigation or failed to notify the person accused of discrimination within 30 days as required under the law.
 In one case, it took 655 days or almost two years to serve the complaint against the accused.